 Art Nouveau Antique Engagement Rings

-The Art Nouveau era rather than going the way of intricate designs like the previous generation, they went modern.
-The style was popular from the 1920s to 1960s and ushered in the modern age.
+In the Art Nouveau era rather than going the way of intricate designs like the previous generation, they went modern.
+The style was popular from the 1920s to the 1960s and ushered in the modern age.

 Some people think that Art Nouveau and Art Deco are similar, but they actually are not.
 Art Nouveau is more closely related to Victorian styling while Art Deco is a dramatic shift from both styles.
 Where Art Nouveau preferred soft curves, Art Deco preferred strong shapes.

 If you’re interested in a ring with Art Nouveau styling, look for a whiplash style curve.
-This is one the strongest element of the style and set it apart from the intricacies found in Victorian jewelry.
+This is one of the strongest elements of the style and sets it apart from the intricacies found in Victorian jewelry.
 Art Nouveau also embraced the curves found in nature.
 Curves and pale colors became very popular.

 Retro Engagement Rings

 Due to the war, platinum wasn’t readily available and neither were pearls and certain gemstones.
-As a result, jewelers used semi-precious stones like aquamarine, citrine, topaz and tourmaline but in huge sizes not yet seen before.
-Since platinum was being used for the war effort, yellow gold and rose gold was popular during the retro era, and ideal for a retro style ring.
+As a result, jewelers used semi-precious stones like aquamarine, citrine, topaz, and tourmaline but in huge sizes not yet seen before.
+Since platinum was being used for the war effort, yellow gold and rose gold were popular during the retro era and ideal for a retro-style ring.

-Using a center stone besides a diamond would also be favorable for this style of ring.
-If you chose a diamond, opt for a fancy shape like a pear shaped diamond or marquise diamonds.
+Using a center stone beside a diamond would also be favorable for this style of ring.
+If you chose a diamond, opt for a fancy shape like a pear-shaped diamond or marquise diamonds.
 Fancy shapes were also popular during the retro era.

 Antique Tiffany Engagement Rings